zonika/rails-blog-omniauth-web-0715-public/README.md

 3. We do not want our client_id and client_secret available for everyone to see in our codebase, yet it's information that is necessary for our app to work.
 One way we can handle this is through [Figaro](https://github.com/laserlemon/figaro).

-4. Run `rails generate figaro:install`.
+4. Run `figaro install` (make sure you run `bundle install` first).
 This creates the `config/application.yml` file and adds it to the .gitignore.
 Add your client_id and client_secret to this file.

 ##Setting up OmniAuth